George Davis IV

-George Davis IV (born August 5, 1987) is the Director of the LouCity & Racing Foundation and an American former soccer player who previously played for Louisville City FC in the USL Championship.
+George Davis IV (born August 5, 1987) is an American former professional soccer player who previously played for Louisville City FC in the USL Championship.
+Currently, he is the Director of the LouCity & Racing Foundation.

 Early life

 Personal

 Davis was born in Dayton, Ohio, to George Davis III.
 He attended Elida High School where he played soccer; lettering in the sport for three years.
 While at Elida he was named to the Western Buckeye League All League team three times and was named to the All-Northwest District All District team twice.

 College and youth

 Davis played two years of college soccer at Bowling Green State University between 2005 and 2006.
 During his two seasons at Bowling Green Davis would appear in 36 matches; starting 32; and score three goals with two assists.

 Prior to this Junior year Davis transferred and played two years of college soccer at the University of Kentucky between 2007 and 2009.
 During his two seasons at Kentucky Davis appeared in 26 matches and score two goals with three assists.
 During his Junior year Davis and Kentucky reached the championship game of the 2009 Conference USA Men's Soccer Tournament but lost on penalties to Tulsa.
 The final goal of his college career came in his final game as a Senior when he came off the bench in the 2009 Conference USA Men's Soccer Tournament against Tulsa.
 After the tournament Davis was named to the Conference USA All Tournament team.

 In 2006 Davis also played with the Cleveland Internationals in the USL Premier Development League going goalless over three matches.